SymX: Energy-based Simulation from Symbolic Expressions: Applications

 Hinge joints are simply modeled by two ball joints.
 Additionally, the dampers of the car are implemented using the energy function of a damped spring

 where $k_{sp}$ is the stiffness of the spring, $l_0$ its the rest length, and $\alpha_{dp}$ the damping coefficient.

 Each wheel of the car has its own suspension system composed of multiple energies.
 A slider in combination with a damped spring models the damper of the car and attaches a rigid body to the chassis which is then linked by a hinge joint to the wheel rim to enable spinning.
 We use an additional hinge joint for each front wheel to steer the car.
 Unwanted relative rotations around the slider axes are eliminated by direction lock constraints, which are also used to steer the car.
-The tires are modeled by linear tet elements using the Stable Neo-Hookean material by Smith et al.~\shortcite{StableNeoHookean}.
-Moreover, they are connected to the rims by attaching the tire mesh vertices which are closer than $\SI{1}{\cm}$ to rim to the rigid body of the rim.
-Attachments between different physical systems are modeled analogous to the ball joints.
-Finally, contact and friction between the tires and the floor and obstacles is handled using the contact formulation introduced in Section~\ref{sec:contact_friction}.
+The tires are modeled by linear tet elements using the Stable Neo-Hookean material by Smith et al.~\shortcite{StableNeoHookean} and connected to the rims by attaching contacting mesh vertices with constraints analogous to ball joints.
+Finally, contact and friction between the tires and the floor and obstacles are handled using the formulation introduced in Section~\ref{sec:contact_friction}.
+To simplify collisions, only point-plane contacts between tires and floor are considered in this experiment.

-In the second experiment we simulated a trebuchet (see Fig.~\ref{fig:trebuchet}) by coupling a rigid body system and a deformable solid system.
-It uses a mechanical compounded leverage to throw a soft bunny a long distance.
-To model the trebuchet we used ball joints and added a simple physical system for the string made of extensible segments.
-The bunny consists of linear finite elements in combination with the Stable Neo-Hookean material.
-Contacts are resolved with friction using the energies in Section~\ref{sec:contact_friction}.